StudentsFirst: Funding

 Appearing on The Oprah Winfrey Show in 2010, Rhee announced a goal of raising $1 billion and garnering one million members.
 In actuality, the organization reported it have raised $7.8 million in its first fiscal year and $28.5 million in its second.

-StudentsFirst has received funding from Michael Bloomberg as well as the Laura and John Arnold Foundation.
+StudentsFirst received funding from Michael Bloomberg as well as the Laura and John Arnold Foundation.
 The latter committed $20 million to the initiative in 2012, to be paid out over a five-year period.